alexanderatallah/window.ai/README.md

 [![](https://dcbadge.vercel.app/api/server/KBPhAPEJNj?style=flat)](https://discord.gg/KBPhAPEJNj)

-Window is a browser extension that lets you use model-polymorphic AI apps.
+Window AI is an extension that lets you configure AI models in one place and use them on the web.

-- **For developers**: free from API costs and limits - just use the injected `window.ai` library
+- **For developers**: easily make multi-model apps free from API costs and limits - just use the injected `window.ai` library.
+Even make decentralized AI apps.

-- **For users**: use your preferred model, whether it's external (like OpenAI), proxied, or local, to protect privacy.
+- **For users**: all your model setup in one place.
+Use your preferred model, whether it's external (like OpenAI), proxied, or local, to protect privacy.

 More about why this was made [here](https://twitter.com/xanderatallah/status/1643356106670981122).